 The Community Pharmacy Contractual Framework settlement 2019/20 – 2023-34 has a mention of integration with PCNs included within transitional payments and a standalone criteria within the Pharmacy Quality Scheme.

 Under the plans, all general practices will be aligned to a PCN, covering 30,000-50,000 patients, with local Enhanced services funded by CCGs and provided through the new network contracts (see below).
 The networks will provide the structure and funding for services to be developed locally, in response to the needs of the patients they serve.
 It is important that community pharmacy teams are fully involved in the work of their PCN.
 Further information on PSNC website.

-A Primary Care Network Update and mapping of community pharmacies is available in the news.
+Primary Care Network mapping of community pharmacies is available.